crocs-muni/open-source-development-course/README.md

 * **Deliver three short presentation (10 minutes talks) about your work.**
 This will be the initial work planning, mid-term progress update and final presentation at the end.
 * **(optionally) Attend lectures on open source development**
-The lectures provided are not compulsory but are highly reccommended.
+The lectures provided are not compulsory but are highly recommended.

 ## Technicalities